Binance Market Update (2022-08-15)

 Binance

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include CVC, SANTOS, and PORTO, up by 28%, 28%, and 11%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include CVC, CHZ, and UNFI, up by 21%, 13%, and 12%, respectively.

 Top stories of the day: